Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Xavier: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 NCAA Tournament matchup between the No. 2 Texas Longhorns (28-8) and No. 3 Xavier Musketeers (27-9) will determine one of the squads heading to the Midwest Region bracket final when it tips off on Friday at T-Mobile Center, beginning at TBA.
-Sportsbooks think Texas will claim victory in this one, naming the as 4.5-point favorites.
-The over/under is set at 148.5 in the matchup.
+A Sweet 16 battle features the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing with a ticket to the Midwest Region bracket final on the line on Friday at T-Mobile Center.
+Texas is a -point favorite in the NCAA Tournament matchup, which tips off at 9:45 PM on CBS.

 Texas vs. Xavier Odds & Info